Okhtyrka: 2022 Russian invasion

 On March 1, the General Staff of the Armed Forces of Ukraine reported that Russian troops were holding the city surrounded.
-On March 3, Russian aircraft bombarded the local thermal power plant and fired at residential areas of Оkhtyrka.
-On March 5, the head of the Sumy Regional State Administration announced that the Оkhtyrka Combined Heat and Power Plant was completely destroyed after an air bombardment by Russian aircraft, resulting in the death of 5 workers.
-On March 8, Оkhtyrka was subjected to another artillery shelling from Russia; residential areas were damaged.
-On the night of March 10, a Russian aircraft bombed Оkhtyrka twice; a bombing attack was carried out on the Kachanovsky GPP of PJSC Ukrnafta.
+On March 3, Russian aircraft bombarded the local thermal power plant and fired at residential areas of Okhtyrka.
+On March 5, the head of the Sumy Regional State Administration announced that the Okhtyrka Combined Heat and Power Plant was completely destroyed after an air bombardment by Russian aircraft, resulting in the death of 5 workers.
+On March 8, Okhtyrka was subjected to another artillery shelling from Russia; residential areas were damaged.
+On the night of March 10, a Russian aircraft bombed Okhtyrka twice; a bombing attack was carried out on the Kachanovsky GPP of PJSC Ukrnafta.
 At noon on March 13, as a result of Russian shelling, along Kyiv street No. 2, the gas station BVS No. 22 was on fire.
 On the night of March 13–14, Russian aircraft bombed the city again, resulting in the death of three civilians.
 On March 16, the Russian military began to retreat.
-On March 20, active hostilities continued in the Оkhtyrka Raion.
+On March 20, active hostilities continued in the Okhtyrka Raion.

-On March 24, 2022, in order to celebrate the accomplishments, mass heroism and resilience of citizens identified in the defense of their city during the repulse of the armed aggression of the Russian Federation, by Decree of the President of Ukraine No. 164/2022, the city of Оkhtyrka was awarded the honorary distinction "Hero City of Ukraine".
+On March 24, 2022, in order to celebrate the accomplishments, mass heroism and resilience of citizens identified in the defense of their city during the repulse of the armed aggression of the Russian Federation, by Decree of the President of Ukraine No. 164/2022, the city of Okhtyrka was awarded the honorary distinction "Hero City of Ukraine".

-Russians, using prohibited means of warfare, carried out an air bombardment of the most densely populated residential area of Оkhtyrka, Dachnyi neighborhood.
+Russians, using prohibited means of warfare, carried out an air bombardment of the most densely populated residential area of Okhtyrka, Dachnyi neighborhood.
 As a result of the bombing, at least 15 residential high-rise and private houses, civil infrastructure facilities, and power lines were destroyed or damaged.
-According to the Emergency Situations Ministry of Ukraine in Оkhtyrka, rescuers were able to free an injured woman from the rubble of damaged houses and also found the body of one deceased person.
+According to the Emergency Situations Ministry of Ukraine in Okhtyrka, rescuers were able to free an injured woman from the rubble of damaged houses and also found the body of one deceased person.
 According to preliminary data, one person died.
-On March 25, Russian aircraft bombed Оkhtyrka again.
-On March 30, public utilities in Оkhtyrka began repairing damaged houses.
+On March 25, Russian aircraft bombed Okhtyrka again.
+On March 30, public utilities in Okhtyrka began repairing damaged houses.
 By April 21, only 24,000 of the town's original population of 48,000 were left.
 In July, Okhtyrka suffered severe power issues due to damage on the plant from a March air raid.